-Comparing the new WUS algorithm with BOOTSTRAP-LV for CPE we see that WUS is much more competitive with BOOTSTRAP-LV than UNCERTAINTY SAMPLING.
-A summary of the results is presented in Table 3.
-BOOTSTRAP-LV outperforms WUS for 8 data sets (in bold), BOOTSTRAP-LV and WUS are comparable for 10 data sets and WUS is superior in two (italicized).
-In comparison BOOTSTRAP-LV provides superior CPEs compared to UNCERTAINTY SAMPLING for 14 out of 20 data sets.
+bold), BOOTSTRAP-LV and WUS are comparable for 10 data sets and WUS is superior in two (italicized).
+In comparison BOOTSTRAP-LV provides superior CPEs compared to UN-CERTAINTY SAMPLING for 14 out of 20 data sets.
 For six data sets in which UNCERTAINTY SAMPLING is inferior to BOOTSTRAP-LV, WUS exhibits comparable performance to that of BOOTSTRAP-LV.
 Overall BOOTSTRAP-LV remains superior, yet the new WEIGHTED UNCER-TAINTY SAMPLING algorithm exhibits improved performance compared to UNCERTAINTY SAMPLING.

-Figure 10 shows CPE learning curves for the BOOTSTRAP-LV, UNCERTAINTY SAMPLING and UWS for the Connect-4 data set.
+Figure 12 shows CPE learning curves for BOOTSTRAP-LV, UNCERTAINTY SAMPLING and WUS for the Connect-4 data set.
 Whereas UNCERTAINTY SAMPLING is inferior to BOOTSTRAP-LV for the Connect-4 data set, WUS's performance is comparable to that of BOOTSTRAP-LV.
-This can be primarily attributed to WUS accounting for a broader set of considerations when selecting examples, particularly WUS's consideration of the potential error reduction effect an example may have on other examples in the space, whereas UNCERTAINTY SAMPLING merely considers the potential to improve the examined example's classification accuracy.
+We assert that this can be attributed primarily to WUS accounting for a broader set of considerations when selecting examples, particularly WUS's consideration of the potential error reduction effect an example may have on other examples in the space.

-Figure 11 shows learning curves of the three algorithms for the sick-euthyroid data set, where similarly, WUS's performance is considerably better than that of UNCER-TAINTY SAMPLING, but the CPE generalization error of BOOTSTRAP-LV still is better than that obtained with WUS.
+Figure 13 shows learning curves of the three algorithms for the sick-euthyroid data set, where similarly, WUS's performance is considerably better than that of UNCERTAINTY SAM-PLING, but the CPE generalization error of BOOTSTRAP-LV still is better than that obtained with WUS.
 The improved performance of BOOTSTRAP-LV in 8 data sets demonstrates that the weights assigned by BOOTSTRAP-LV better support the sampling mechanism in identifying informative examples to improve CPE.
-As we discuss in section 4.2, weights assigned to examples in UWS may not always be adequate to improve CPEs.
-Particularly, the focus on selecting examples whose CPE is closer to 0.5 and avoiding examples whose CPE is closer to either 0 or 1 sometimes is detrimental to reducing CPE generalization error.
+As we discussed in section 4.2, weights assigned to examples in WUS may not always be adequate to improve CPEs.
+Particularly, the focus on selecting examples whose CPE is closer to 0.5 and avoiding examples whose CPE is closer to either 0 or 1 sometimes hinders the reduction of CPE generalization error.